bagnaram/terraform-k8s-cluster/README.md

 3. Run `sudo kubeadm init --upload-certs --config=kubeadm.conf`
     1. Once this completes, capture the output of the `kubeadm init` command.
 There will be a control plane join command, and a worker node join command.
 4. SSH into the rest of the control plane nodes.
 This is the stage which the intial control-plane is scaled out to the rest of the control-plane virtual machine instances.
-    1. Create the following control plane node join config file `kubeadm.conf`
+    1. Create the following control plane node join config file `kubeadm.conf` This file is read by `kubeadm join` to provide the base configuration necessary to join an exisiting control-plane, thus, scaling it out.

     ```
     apiVersion: kubeadm.k8s.io/v1beta2